Ben Tameifuna: International career

-Relatives
+Personal life

 Tameifuna's uncle Sona Taumalolo was another Chiefs prop, who also played for Tonga at the 2011 Rugby World Cup.

 In July 2012, with hooker Mahonri Schwalger from Samoa, the two props combined for 60 minutes to help the Chiefs beat the Crusaders 20–17, at Waikato Stadium in Hamilton.
 When Tameifuna signed to play in France, Taumalolo was already playing there, for FC Grenoble.

+They played in the same squad for Tonga in one match in 2021 against the Cook Islands, but didn't play together, with Ben being substituted in the 62nd minute, 8 minutes before his Uncle came on.